phac-nml/snvphyl-galaxy/docs/index.md

 # SNVPhyl: Whole Genome SNV Phylogenomics Pipeline

-The SNVPhyl (__S__ingle __N__ucleotide __V__ariant __PHYL__ogenomics) pipeline is a pipeline for identifying Single Nucleotide Variants (SNV) within a collection of microbial genomes and constructing a phylogenetic tree.
+The SNVPhyl (Single Nucleotide Variant PHYLogenomics) pipeline is a pipeline for identifying Single Nucleotide Variants (SNV) within a collection of microbial genomes and constructing a phylogenetic tree.
 [Input][] is provided in the form of a collection of whole genome sequence reads as well as an assembled reference genome.
 The [output][] for the pipeline consists of a whole genome phylogenetic tree constructed from the detected SNVs, as well as a list of all detected SNVs and other information.
 The pipeline is implemented using the [Galaxy][] bioinformatics analysis platform.

 [![snv-tree][]][snv-tree]